6th Workshop on Biomarkers for Neurodegenerative Diseases

-- Basic concepts of image-based and fluid-based biomarker research.
+- Explain basic concepts in image-based and fluid-based biomarker research.

-- Discuss state-of-the-art tools and latest techniques to evaluate biomarker data.
+- Use basic tools to evaluate biomarker data.

-- Current practice and interpretation of different biomarker profiles in neurodegenerative diseases.
+- Interpret biomarker profiles in different neurodegenerative diseases.

-- Experiences in analyzing the predictive value of the respective biomarkers in different conditions.
+- Analyse the predictive value of the respective biomarkers in different conditions.

 PhD students, clinicians or neuroscientists, with a background in the biological or engineering sciences.